Frequently asked questions

 I'm an advertiser - why should I give 50% of my media money to charity?

 Even without the charity donation, Good-Loop ad space is better than anything else on the market.
 According to Google, on average only 54% of video ads on the web are seen for more than 2 seconds (the IAB viewability benchmark).
-With Good-Lop advertisers only pay after 15s of active, opt-in view - thereby guaranteeing an engaged impression with 100% viewability.
+With Good-Loop advertisers only pay after 15s of active, opt-in view - thereby guaranteeing an engaged impression with 100% viewability.
+So you're paying a fair price, for a good quality view.

 How much money does the content creator get paid?

-Bloggers and publishers display Good-Loop ad player on their pages and get paid 40% of the gross profit every time an advert is watched.
-This means they can earn a living whist keeping their content free to access.
+Bloggers and publishers display the Good-Loop ad player on their pages and get paid 30-40% of the gross profit every time an advert is watched.
+This means they can earn a living whilst keeping their content free to access.

 I'm a content creator - why should I give 50% of my advertising income to charity?

 Even when we factor in the charity donation, our publishers still make more money than they would with standard static display ads.
-Because video is more valuable inventory than static display, on average our publishers see an 8X higher yield on their inventory through Good-Loop.
-So you can have 100% of a tiny pie or switch to Good-Loop and get 40% of a much bigger (and more positive) one...
+Because video is more valuable inventory than static display, on average our publishers see a 3X higher yield on their inventory through Good-Loop.
+So you can have 100% of a tiny pie or switch to Good-Loop and get a 40% slice of a much bigger (and more positive) one...

 How does Good-Loop make money?